Old-Growth Forest Hike

 Coordinates: 38.07647, -81.07530

-The forest type and ecosystem is also important in determining what is considered old-growth.
-A 200-year-old forest in the eastern United States could be considered old-growth since most overstory tree species reach a maximum life of 300-400 years.
-However, a 200-year-old forest may not classify as old-growth in the Pacific Northwest where trees can live for over 1,000 years.
-Some forests and ecosystems don’t reach old-growth age status naturally due to large, frequent disturbances.
-In the New River Gorge, riverscour prairies naturally experience frequent flooding that keeps vegetation from reaching old age because of the scouring of the riverbank by water.
-A riverscour prairie could theoretically be a primary ecosystem that humans haven’t disturbed, but it isn’t considered old-growth since flooding naturally keeps most of the plants from achieving old age.
+The forest type is also important in determining when a forest should be considered old-growth.
+Some of the larger and older trees within the forest need to near the maximum age for their species.
+A 250-year-old forest in the Eastern United States could be considered old-growth since most overstory tree species reach a maximum life of 300-400 years.
+However, a 250-year-old forest may not classify as old-growth in the Pacific Northwest where trees can live for over 1,000 years.
+Some forests and ecosystems don’t ever achieve old-growth characteristics due to naturally occurring large, frequent disturbances.
+In the New River Gorge, riverscour prairies are habitats on the river’s edge where frequent flooding scours the riverbank and keeps vegetation from ever reaching old age.
+A riverscour prairie could exist that has never even had humans set foot in it, but it still wouldn’t be considered old-growth since flooding naturally keeps most of the plants from achieving old age.

-Despite some subjectivity surrounding the definition of old-growth, there are many characteristics that are unique to old-growth deciduous forests that can be scientifically measured and classified.
+Despite some subjectivity surrounding the definition of old-growth, there are many characteristics that are unique to old-growth deciduous forests that can be scientifically measured and classified that set them apart from younger forests.

 Four different images showing an aerial view of a forest changing from less to more forested starting in 2003 and moving through 2007, 2013, and 2023.